ERP Implementation Challenges and Issues: Migrate Confidently

 Implement a data platform for continuity

-To prevent ERP dependency from disrupting reporting, companies should implement a centralized data platform that acts as a single source of truth.
+To prevent ERP dependency from disrupting reporting, companies should implement a centralised data platform that acts as a single source of truth.

 This approach ensures that reporting is not tied to a single system, making it more resilient to future changes.